Frequently Asked Questions

 What is the difference between a primary care Veterinarian and a Veterinary Specialist?

 A primary care veterinarian and a veterinary specialist both have earned their Doctor of Veterinary Medicine (DVM), requiring an undergraduate degree, 4 years of veterinary college, professional training and then successful completion of the state and national licensing boards.
 A veterinary specialist has typically completed 3-4 additional years of specialty training.
-This includes a 1-year internship and a 2 – 3 year residency program in a particular practice area, i.e. Internal Medicine, Dermatology, Oncology, Surgery, Ophthalmology, Anesthesia, Cardiology, Emergency and Critical Care, etc. To become board-certified, these candidates must also pass rigorous testing requirements.
+This includes a 1-year internship and a 2-3 year residency program in a particular practice area, i.e. Emergency & Critical Care, Internal Medicine, Surgery, Dermatology, Cardiology, Anesthesia, Oncology, Ophthalmology, CT/Imaging, Interventional Procedures, etc. To become board-certified, these candidates must also pass rigorous testing requirements.
 Graduates are called Diplomates.

 How can I make an appointment to see a veterinarian specialist?